amih2/Python-Password-Manager/README.md

 CLI based password manager for linux written in python

 ## General info
-*This password manager uses fernet encryption witch uses on AES *This program is suposed to be run as a root user since database and keys need to be protected against any manipulation other than a master user.
+* [This password manager uses fernet encryption witch uses on AES]
+* [This program is suposed to be run as a root user since database and keys need to be protected against any manipulation other than a master user]
-*There is no option to write your own passwords, all passwords are generated with the help of secrets library.
-*There is also an option to generate usernames with the help of random_username library.
-*Passwords and keys are stored in .json files which are protected with superuser ownership and permissions
+*There is no option to write your own passwords, all passwords are generated with the help of secrets library] *There is also an option to generate usernames with the help of random_username library] *Passwords and keys are stored in .json files which are protected with superuser ownership and permissions]

 ## Installation
 ```